 The World War II propaganda arm of the United States government, the Office of War Information (OWI), was the parent agency of the Voice of America (VOA).
-VOA is celebrating its 75th anniversary this year with events at the VOA headquarters in Washington, DC scheduled for February.
+VOA was celebrating its 75th anniversary in February 2017.

 In this new historical series about the Voice of America, Cold War Radio Museum presents formerly classified U.S. government documents relating to the origins and the first years of America’s “Voice” to the world.
 This never before published information may be especially relevant in light of charges of alleged Russian propaganda attempts to influence the outcome of the 2016 U.S. presidential election and the establishment by the U.S. Congress of the the Global Engagement Center.
 This bipartisan initiative of U.S. Senators Rob Portman (R-OH) and Chris Murphy (D-CT) was designed to help American allies counter foreign government propaganda and disinformation from Russia, China, and other nations.
 It was signed into law by President Obama as part of the FY 2017 National Defense Authorization Act (NDAA) Conference Report.

 75th Anniversary of Voice of America – Propaganda Coordination with USSR

 VOA’s true origins and history are quite different from the official sugared version repeated by the organization’s leaders and public relations specialists over many decades.
 While VOA rehabilitated itself to a large degree during the later years of the Cold War with mostly honest news reporting and only sporadic censorship, VOA’s origins were deeply steeped in misleading propaganda, some of which was foreign propaganda, in this particular case, of Soviet origin.